preciz/logins/README.md

 In the `logins.rb` there is a persons array with [id, name], and you have a logins hash with the keys as the ids of the persons.

-Your goal is to print a hash on the screen where you count logins per year for each person.
+Your goal is to print a nested hash on the screen where you count logins per year for each person.

 The end result should be similar to this: